 Florence and Cinque Terre-Monterosso Train Stations

 Monterosso al Mare is the largest of the five Cinque Terre towns, and has the biggest train station of the five.
-In addition to the slow trains that run through the Cinque Terre, Monterosso also has service from faster trains coming into the region from places like Milan or Rome.
-The station is in the town center, and you can take a local bus or walk to where you need to go from there.
+In addition to the slow trains that run through Cinque Terre, Monterosso also has service from faster trains coming into the region from places like Milan or Rome.
+The station is in the town center, and you can take a local bus or simply walk to your destination from there.

 See below for details on traveling from Florence to Monterosso by train.